Tear gas fired at Liverpool fans amid CL final stadium chaos

 “People started jumping the queue, then they ripped the gate open and then there was a push,” Lacey said.

-About 15 minutes before the scheduled kickoff of 9 p.m. local time (1900 GMT), an announcement was made that there would be a delay, blaming the late arrival of fans to the stadium.
+About 15 minutes before the scheduled kickoff of 9 p.m. local time, an announcement was made that there would be a delay, blaming the late arrival of fans to the stadium.
 It was greeted by jeers inside the stadium, given those fans had already endured long queues.
-The game eventually started at 9.37 p.m. local time.
+The game eventually started at 9.37 p.m.

 “We’ve been stood at this gate since 6:15,” Liverpool fan Angela Murphy told the AP through a fence.
 "I’ve got really bad asthma and I’ve been tear gassed twice.
 I’m really struggling.”